qdrant/landing_page/qdrant-landing/content/documentation/cloud/hybrid-cloud.md

 ### Required artifacts

-To set up your cloud, you need the following:
+To set up your cloud, you need the following artifacts:

 Container images